CV: The Curriculum Vitae

 - Bold and italics: These are fine for emphasis, but do not be so styled that you distract from the content.

 - Dates: Keep dates to the right, since the reader will want to read the most important information first.

 - Hard copies: Use a laser printer and white or cream-colored bond paper when printing.
 Include your name on each page.

 Let others proof it.

 Have your CV critiqued by your academic advisor, peers and department members.
-You can also call 609-258-3325 to schedule an appointment with Amy L. Pszczolkowski, our graduate career counselor.
+You can also call 609-258-3325 to schedule an appointment with one of our advisers.